logic-and-learning-lab/Popper/README.md

 father(andy,spongebob).
 ```

-The bias file contains all the information necessary to restrict the search space of Popper.
+A bias file contains information necessary to restrict the search space of Popper.

-There two main things to add to this file are predicate declarations.
-These simply inform Popper whether it can use a predicate symbol in the head or body of a rule in a solution, such as:
+The first key thing thing to add to this file are *predicate declarations*.
+These tell Popper which predicate symbols it can use in the head or body of a rule, such as:

 ```prolog
 head_pred(grandparent,2).